Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 * Advice text window when device is held in portrait orientation - This is just to advise the user that the game works in landscape only.

 ### Features Left to Implement
-* I would like to add far more animal pictures and associated animal noises, and increase the rounds from 5 to 10.
+* I would like to add more animal pictures and associated animal noises, and increase the rounds from 5 to 10.
 * I would like to introduce a scoreboard, so users can record how well they last played.
 This would mean, that the user would have to proceed to the next round, even if he selected an incorrect animal card.
 (Presently, the round doesnt progress until the correct answer is selected)
 * xxx

 ## Main Technologies Used

 * This project uses HTML and CSS programming languages.
-Also used is Javascript for the majority of the application.
+* Javascript for the majority of the application.

 ### Other technologies used:
 * Cloud9 - This was used as the IDE for building the website. https://c9.io/login - change this to AWS